 June 16- Fly to Lisbon, Portugal.
-Scouting out the city before a couple friend join me for two weeks!
-Stay in city 4 days at a room with courtyard.
+Scouting out the city before a couple of friends join me for two weeks!
+Stay in the city 4 days at a room with courtyard.

 June 20- train to Porto.
 Visit the city 4 days or longer.
 Drink port wine, see architecture, go to the beach.
 I don’t know what all there is to do in the city but we will find out.

 June 25- fly to Madrid.
 Back to the first city I ever visited for 4 days.
 Looking forward to really seeing the whole city and especially going back to Museo de Jamon!

 June 29- tentative train to Valencia or city on the way to Barcelona.
 Still TBD, enjoy the idea of a new city but could stay in Madrid longer.

 June 30- Barcelona.
 Back again to the city I got lost in all the right ways.
 Hoping to go to the beach and seeing Cathedral Familia.
 Also parque de real, the Prado Art Museum.